 In the Projects console, tap or click Create to open the Create Project wizard.

 Select a template and click Next.
 You can learn more about the standard project templates here.

 Define the Title and Description and add a Thumbnail image if required.
 You also add or delete users and what group they belong to.
-In addition, click Advanced to add a name used in the URL.

 Tap/click Create.
 The confirmation asks whether you want to open your new project or to return to the console.

 Projects enable you to group resources into one entity in order to manage them as a whole.
 Therefore you need to associate resources to your project.
 These resources are grouped within the project as Tiles.
 The types of resources you can add are described in Project Tiles.

 Open your project from the Projects console.

 Tap/click Add Tile and select the tile that you want to link to your project.
 You can select multiple types of tiles.

 Tap/click Create.
 Your resource is linked to your project and from now on you can access it from your project.

 In some tiles, you may want to add more than one item.
 For example, you may have more than one workflow running at once or more than one experience.